Monday, March 31, 2025

 • ISP and Network Monitoring: If you’re on your home network, your ISP can still see what websites you visit.
 On a work or school network, administrators can also monitor your browsing.

-• No Malware Protection: While incognito might help with privacy, it doesn’t have any effect on the safety of the websites you visit.
+• No Malware Protection: While incognito might help with privacy, it doesn’t affect the safety of the websites you visit.
 Phishing scams and malicious downloads are just as dangerous, whether in regular browsing or incognito mode.

 Final Thoughts: Should You Use Incognito Mode?